Travel

 Resources available to you

-Visa Information Webinar recordings
+Visa information webinar recordings

 YMCA Canada’s Visa Information Webinars were recorded and are made available to registered YMCA World Council delegates via their Registration Confirmation page.

-Register for World Council today to access them, and more helpful tools!
+Register for World Council today to access them, and more helpful tools.

 Disclaimer: YMCA Canada staff and the people presenting visa webinars and ‘office hours’ are not immigration officials or representatives of the Government of Canada.
 We do not claim to be experts in immigration or visa processes.
 These sessions are offered solely as a support resource for YMCA World Council 2026 delegates.
 We aim to share helpful guidance and information, and we cannot guarantee the outcome or approval of any visa application.
 For official immigration advice or decisions, please refer directly to Immigration, Refugees and Citizenship Canada (IRCC).